The Magic of Heart-Centered Living

 “God, lead me in truth today.”

-You don’t align with your highest frequency by becoming someone else.
+You do not align with your highest frequency by becoming someone else.

 You align by coming home to who you are.